micahcantor/personal-site/src/blog-posts/practical-react-use-interval.md

   );
 ```

 You should be able to see at a glance that this has a much cleaner design.
-Instead of the confusing and long first `useEffect` in the original design, most of that behavior is now handled by a conditional usage of `useInterval`.
-The most important line here is the second parameter to useInterval: `shouldIncrement ?
+Instead of the confusing and long first useEffect in the original design, most of that behavior is now handled by a conditional usage of useInterval.
+The most important line here is the second parameter to useInterval: `js› shouldIncrement ?
 50 : null`.
 This simple ternary sets the callback function to trigger every 50 ms if `shouldIncrement` is true.
 In that callback function, all we have to do is increment the state of the progress bar.

-How do we know what `shouldIncrement` should be? that's what the other two `useEffect` calls are for.
-The first updates `shouldIncrement` if a song is playing and there is a song in queue.
+How do we know what `shouldIncrement` should be? that's what the other two useEffect calls are for.
+The first updates shouldIncrement if a song is playing and there is a song in queue.
 The second one simply turns off the interval when the song reaches the end.

 This new design is simpler, easier to read, and less buggy since manually managing the timer has been abstracted away with useInterval.
-Now, it's certainly not perfect, since it still relies on `useEffect` to update state when other state changes.
+Now, it's certainly not perfect, since it still relies on useEffect to update state when other state changes.
 That is absolutely **not** a best practice, but fixing that problem involved a better global state management design that I did not understand how to implement at the time I wrote this component.
 I'm also still a student of React, so forgive me for any other design errors.

 Still, switching to useInterval resulted in a marked improvement, and if your React code requires carefully managing timers, I would recommend considering a switch to it.